abijith-2002/kb-frontend/Frontend/README.md

 - **Modern UI**: Clean, responsive design with KAVIA brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **Configurable Backend**: A persistent status pill indicates Online/Offline by polling `/` and opens a dialog to configure the backend API base URL (persisted in localStorage).
+All API calls (including auth) use this base URL.

 ## Getting Started